lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- where clause
 -- In most contexts, the boolean expression NULL = NULL returns NULL, not TRUE.
 Use IS [ NOT ] NULL to compare NULL values.

+-- group by.
+Takes col name, position number, expression -- GROUP BY ALL: group by all non aggregated items in the SELECT. select -- still, not recommend to have dup alias with existing col names sum(salary), any_value(employment_state) as state -- state is already a col name in employees table from employees group by state -- SF uses the state col in table, not the alias in select.
+;